 My husband took me and we brought the wheelchair.
 When we got into the restaurant, our large party was mostly gathered and the waiting area was just swamped with people.
 I struggled to find a place to sit in my wheelchair out of the way.
 My aunt greeted me and attempted conversation, but I could barely raise my head to see her.
 I felt like I was watching us from far away, like I was a underwater trying to make out her words and figure out how to string together a sentence.
 She was very sweet and did her best, but it was strange to have her see me so out of it.
 We finally got seated and I was pleased to be out of the way.
 I ended up feeling better as the dinner went on and was finally able to engage a bit more.
 Everyone was happy we had made it and I received a few special thanks since they knew it was especially challenging for me.

 The following day was an odd one.
-My husband stayed home from work (working from home) so that we could go to counseling together.
+My husband stayed home from work (working from home).
 We decided to go to lunch and invited my sister and mom (who would both have birthdays the next day).
 It was pouring rain and things started with our car accidentally backing into my sister’s (no one was in her parked car).
 My husband was driving, there was no damage, so everyone thought it was fine.
 Of course, I’ve had whiplash and so even the small bump had my head, neck, and shoulders hurting.
 I made mention of this and felt like everyone thought I was just overreacting and whining, which was hard for me because an uptick in pain like that is very real for me.
 I tried to just let it roll and tried to deal with the extra pain.

 Yesterday was the much anticipated mom/sister birthday.
 I used to get so jealous because the birthday girls would do fun stuff together and I would feel left out.
 They’ve been more sensitive about this during my adult years and I have become more sensitive to their position as well.
 It is their birthday, after all.
 I had initially agreed to babysit my nephew with my dad’s assistance so that the ladies could do some fun stuff together like massages and pampering.
 Then my sister showed me the entire schedule for their birthday and my head just about exploded.
 My part of babysitting was scheduled for my most functional hours- midday, but then there were plans after that for inviting the family to go to a movie followed by a boat ride in the harbor that evening.
 I love boat rides!!
 And I wanted to see the movie.
 I expressed my interest, but explained that it was likely that I’d use all my spoons babysitting.
 So, I was tentative for the rest of the events and everyone was cool with that.